apnit/TicTacToe-Minecraft/plugins/MohammadAsadpour/README.md

 ## Features For The Future

-Here are some of the cool features that will be added to the plugin in near future:
+Here are some of the features that will be added to the plugin in near future:

 #### Database
     Currently, the game uses serialization to save the files and load games.
 But in the future, the game will use a database to save the games.